rawilk/profile-filament-plugin/docs/customizations/additional-pages.md

 ## Define Your Page

 First, you need to define a page class.
-Your page class should extend Filament's `Page` component, and use the `IsProfilePage` trait.
-This trait will help the plugin render your page's navigation link correctly.
+Your page class should extend Filament's `Page` component.
+In this package, we are making use of Filament's [Clusters](https://filamentphp.com/docs/3.x/panels/clusters) feature, so you'll need to define the `Profile::class` as your page's `$cluster` (see example below).

 Here's a simple example of a custom page you can define: